betorobson/pc2-ams2-ds-betorobson/README.md

 # Project Cars 2 and Automobilista 2 Dedicated Server Docker

-This is docker container for Project Cars 2 and Automobilista 2 dedicated serve with some extra features on admin web panel
+This is a Docker image for Project Cars 2 and Automobilista 2 dedicated serve with some extra features on admin web panel

 ## Set env STEAM_APP
 ```